TobyLobster/StarshipCommand2022/README.md

 * Enhanced reporting/awards at the end of each command/game.
 * Master compatible (fixes the scanner static).
 * Electron version - many thanks to [0xC0DE](https://twitter.com/0xC0DE6502) for making the required changes.
+* Many thanks to Tom (hexwab) for excellent and extensive efforts, including:
+    - A much more realistic engine sound
+    - Optimisations pushed a lot further, with faster maths routines, and faster plotting for ship, enemy, torpedo, debris etc.
+    - A fix for the flicker reduction code.
+    - Compression to speed up tape loading.
+    - An animated loading screen for tape builds (a very nice bonus feature).
+    - Other minor fixes.

+## Dependencies
+To implement the compression for tape builds, Exomizer is used.
+If you want to build the game, you will need a copy of Exomizer 3.0.2.
+For some reason the latest version doesn't work the same way, so this earlier version is needed.
+This is available from [here](https://bitbucket.org/magli143/exomizer/wiki/Home).

 ## Technical Changes